sanderversteegh/TFT_eSPI_separateSPIpins/README.md

 # Read this!!
-This is a copy of the great work of the github.com/Bodmer/TFT_eSPI library (v2.4.70).
+This is a copy of the great work of the https://github.com/Bodmer/TFT_eSPI library (v2.4.70).
 The only thing I changed is adding a option to use different MOSI, MISO and CLK pins for the touchscreen and the TFT.
 This because of a premade ESP32 2.8inch module I bought (https://a.aliexpress.com/_vP7LsJ) that had the touch screen data lines connected to different pins then those of the TFT screen and the library does not support that.
+Result of the forum post: https://forum.arduino.cc/t/esp32-switching-multiple-miso-mosi-pins/1023800

 How to use: In the file “User_Setup.h” there are a few extra #define’s, the names will speak for them self:
 (line 209)